DanielAdeyemi/Epicodus_Project7/README.md

 * Clone my repository from GitHub using `git clone https://github.com/DanielAdeyemi/Epicodus_Project7.git` in your terminal or GitBash
 * Navigate to the downloaded folder using ***cd*** command
 * Execute **code .** command in your terminal and it will open all source code in your code editor.
 ⚠️ *Note: To run this project locally you will need to have .NET Core.
-You can check if you have .NET Core by running dotnet --version in the command line.   oad [](https://dotnet.microsoft.com/download/dotnet)*
+You can check if you have .NET Core by running `dotnet --version` in the command line.
+If you do not have .NET Core please find more information and download [here](https://dotnet.microsoft.com/download/dotnet).*
 ### 📋 Specs:
 ![check-code-coverage](https://img.shields.io/badge/code--coverage-100%25-brightgreen)
 <details>